Unity-Technologies/ml-agents/gym-unity/README.md

 launch each algorithm.
 In most cases these scripts can be created by making slight modifications to the ones provided for Atari and Mujoco environments.

+These examples were tested with baselines version 0.1.6.

 ### Example - DQN Baseline

 In order to train an agent to play the `GridWorld` environment using the